ICOMOS New Zealand aims to assist potential and current heritage professionals select the most appropriate heritage education and training.

 Short courses, workshops and conferences can offer, depending on their purpose and length, a broad introduction to cultural heritage conservation or in-depth training in a specific topic.
 Courses and conferences range from ½ day workshops, 1-8 week courses to research fellowships, and cover a broad range of heritage-related topics.
 There are a number that are held from time to time in New Zealand, but with the exception of the ICOMOS New Zealand AGM (usually held end of October/beginning of November) they are not held on a regular timetable or basis.

 Consult this website or newsletters for notice of upcoming training opportunities.
-ICOMOS New Zealand has prepared however a list of available degree and diploma courses overseas (hyperlink to here) that do occur on a regular basis to guide potential and current heritage practitioners towards education and training programmes that it considers appropriate.
+ICOMOS New Zealand has prepared however a list of available degree and diploma courses overseas that do occur on a regular basis to guide potential and current heritage practitioners towards education and training programmes that it considers appropriate.
+To find out more, download the application form here.

 A sound theoretical background leading to a formal qualification, practical experience and specific short courses will provide the best on-going training and continuing professional development for cultural heritage practitioners.